-Whether planting trees to provide a wind break, shade, reduce carbon in the environment or to beautify your landscape, Safe Electricity reminds everyone of the importance of planting tall-growing trees safely away from power lines.
+Whether planting trees to provide a wind break, shade, reduce carbon in the environment, or to beautify your landscape, Safe Electricity reminds everyone of the importance of planting tall-growing trees safely away from power lines.

-Choosing the right tree for the right place is crucial, especially when it comes to power lines.

-Trees and wood conduct electricity and can create a safety hazard if grown close to electric lines.
-Power outages or momentary interruptions can occur when branches touch overhead lines.
+Trees that grow too close to electric lines can create shock and fire hazards and power outages.
+Trees and wood conduct electricity, causing outages or momentary interruptions when branches touch overhead lines.
 Electrical arcing and sparking from a wire to a nearby branch also can cause fires.

-But a greater concern is the safety risk when children climb trees near power lines.
-Accidental contact of electric wires with a tree limb or playing and trimming around the tree can be fatal.
+Safe Electricity urges parents and caregivers to teach children never climb trees near power lines.
+Accidental contact of electric wires with a tree limb while climbing or playing around the tree can be fatal.

+Landowners must understand utility line tree trimming and clearance practices, and why they’re important to safe and reliable electric service.
 If you have trees that appear to be growing into power lines, contact your electric utility.
 Never try to prune them yourself.
-Utilities have or can recommend skilled professionals trained to safely prune and trim trees for electric line clearance.
+Utilities have or can recommend skilled professionals trained to prune and trim trees for electric line clearance safely.

 - Do not plant near underground utility services.
-Tree roots can grow to interfere with underground pipes, cables and wires.
+Tree roots can grow to interfere with underground pipes, cables, and wires.
 Future repairs to these facilities also could damage the health and beauty of nearby plants and trees.

-- Keep areas around electric meters, transformers or other electrical equipment free of any vegetation that could limit utility service access.
+- Keep areas around electric meters, transformers, or other electrical equipment free of any vegetation that could limit utility service access.